 Savings.com.au's two cents

 Credit card fraud hurts thousands and thousands of Australians every year to the tune of hundreds of millions of dollars.
-It's easy to think you're too clever to be caught out by a scam, but the truth is credit card fraud can happen to anyone, often through absolutely no fault of your own.
-In saying that, there are several precautions you can take to help your chances of avoiding being robbed in this way.
+It's easy to think you’re too clever to be caught out by a scam, but in truth credit card fraud can happen to anyone, often through absolutely no fault of your own.
+In saying that, there are precautions you can take.
 Keep your details secure and stay on top of when and where your credit card is being used and by whom.
 When you're on the internet, the more careful you are about where you enter your credit card details, the better.

-This article was initially published in 2019 by William Jolly, and updated by Harry O'Sullivan in 2023.
+This article was initially published in 2019 by William Jolly.

 First published on July 2019